Our Board

 Radjesh studied health sciences at Erasmus University Rotterdam and earned his PhD at the Institute for Health Policy and Management (now the Erasmus School of Health Policy and Management) on research into the validity of medical guidelines in a multi-ethnic and multicultural society.
 After his PhD, Radjesh worked for four years as a consultant at Plexus Medical Group and then spent ten years at ZonMw/NWO, where in the last few years he served as the Director of Grant Programs (ZonMw) and Director of Medical Sciences (NWO).

-Joep Munten
+Joep Munten MSc

 Joep Munten is Managing Director of Hartelt Fund Management

 Joep Munten (1977) has been the managing director of Hartelt Fund Management, a fund manager specialized in healthcare real estate, since 2014.
 He works at the intersection of impact investing, investment, and sustainability issues.
 He has extensive experience as an entrepreneur in the financial sector.
 In 2003, he founded EY Montesquieu, a consultancy firm specializing in financing issues and risk management.
 Prior to that, he began his career at ABN Amro Bank, where he worked in the treasury department.
 He earned his master’s degree in Risk Management for Financial Institutions at the Vrije Universiteit Amsterdam.
-Joep is also a member of the Supervisory Board and chairman of the Members’ Council of Rabobank Zuid-Limburg West, and a member of the Supervisory Board of the healthcare organization Stichting Envida.
+Joep is also a member of the Supervisory Board and chair of the Members’ Council of Rabobank Zuid-Limburg West, and a member of the Supervisory Board of the healthcare organization Stichting Envida.

 Professor dr. ir.
-Behnam Taebi
+Behnam Taebi (vice chair)

-He was affiliated with Harvard University’s Belfer Center for Science and International Affairs (2014-2020) and a member of The Young Academy of the Royal Netherlands Academy of Arts and Sciences (DJA-KNAW, 2016-2021).
-Taebi is the co-Editor-in-Chief of ‘Science and Engineering Ethics’, co-editor of a volume on ‘The Ethics of Nuclear Energy’ and the author of a monograph on ‘Ethics and Engineering.
-An Introduction’.
-He has further served on the OECD Expert Panel that published the report Addressing societal challenges using transdisciplinary research in 2020.
+Previously, Taebi was associated with Harvard University's Belfer Centre for Science and International Affairs (2014-2020) and a member of The Young Academy of the Royal Netherlands Academy of Arts and Sciences (2016-2021).
+Taebi is co-editor-in-chief of ‘Science and Engineering Ethics’, co-editor of a book on ‘The Ethics of Nuclear Energy’ and author of a monograph on ‘Ethics and Engineering.
+An introduction.'
+He was also a member of the OECD expert panel that published the report ‘Addressing societal challenges using transdisciplinary research’ in 2020.

+Drs.
 Kees Verhoeven

 Kees Verhoeven is the founder and owner of Bureau Digitale Zaken B.V.